itsdfish/TrueAndErrorModels.jl/docs/src/example.md

 ## Generate Model

+Due to the tight coupling between model and experiment, we will describe a simple experimental design and demonstrate how to generate a model programatically with meta-programming.

 ### Experimental Design

-As a simple example, we will consider an experiment designed to test expected utility theory (EUT), which commonly known as the Allias paradox.
+As a simple example, we will consider an experiment designed to test expected utility theory (EUT), which is commonly known as the Allias paradox.
 In this experiment, there are two choice sets, each containing two gambles.
 The choice sets are denoted as follows:

 ``\mathcal{C}_1 = \{\mathcal{G}_1,\mathcal{G}_2\}``